 If your partner always studies in his room, but tonight he’s going to the library, this might not seem like a big deal to you.
 Nonetheless, it may be a really scary activity for someone who lives with social anxiety.
 Saying something kind like, “I’m proud of you for doing something outside your comfort zone,” will go a long way and increase the likelihood of your partner trying other new activities in the future.

 6. Keep in Mind That Your Partner Didn’t Choose to Have Social Anxiety

 Social anxiety is a debilitating condition for many people, and it constrains their lives in ways that are disappointing and upsetting.
 Nobody would choose to have social anxiety, so don’t let yourself fall into the trap of thinking your partner feels comfortable or content with the status quo.

-If your partner has social anxiety, share this article with them.
+If your partner has social anxiety, share this article with them or possibly refer them to an online therapist.
 See if it sparks a useful discussion about whether they feel you understand and support them, and — equally importantly — if they can empathize with some of your struggles.
 Remember that empathy is key and can help any relationship grow closer and more connected!